N S E W

 Ocean LCLConsolidated

-Less than container load consolidation with total landed cost analysis to validate the split vs. FCL decision.
+Less than container load consolidation with total landed cost analysis to validate the FCL vs. LCL decision.

 Customs Entry / 7501Compliance